nir0s/python-packer/README.md

 ## Installation

-You must have Packer installed prior to using this client though as installer class is provided to install packer for you.
+You must have Packer installed prior to using this client.

 ```shell
  pip install python-packer